 As internal body temperature rises, the body tries to keep itself cool, and sweating is the primary way it does so.
 By releasing water through our skin, evaporation of that water into the ambient air has the side effect of also taking some of our unwanted body heat with it.
 However, sweating can easily lead to dehydration, a dangerous condition that can cause seizures, shock, brain swelling, and even death.
-The only way to prevent dehydration in sweaty conditions is to ensure workers drink enough water.
+The only way to prevent dehydration in sweaty conditions is to ensure workers drink plenty of water.

 Some work environments, however, make providing water not so simple.
-Construction crews, utility workers, and others who work in places without clean running water need to have easy access to sufficient drinking water.
+Construction crews, roofing workers, utility workers, and others who work in places without clean running water need to have easy access to sufficient drinking water.
 Plastic coolers are portable ways to dispense drinking water to entire crews and can hold many gallons of liquid to keep workers hydrated throughout the day.
 Ensure that if you use this solution, you have enough coolers for your entire job site and they are filled and refilled when running low.
-OSHA recommends that each worker drink one pint of water per hour.
+OSHA recommends that each worker drinks one pint of water per hour.

 2. Cool Down Your Worksite and Workers

 Some workers are lucky enough to count on a comfortable work environment day in and day out, but for many, it’s an unavailable luxury.
 Outdoor workers, in warehouses, in mines, and in other exposed environments are at the mercy of the elements.
 That is, unless their employers protect their health and safety from such hazards.

 While it’s not possible to completely eliminate the sun’s heat from many worksites, there are accessible ways to minimize the discomfort and danger.
 These include: